wbeckle/foldertray/README.md

 # Summary
 A simple Windows form app that presents folders and their files as a menu with submenus in the systray.
 Similar to pinning a folder to the taskbar in Windows 10.
 It was written because this feature is not available in Windows 11.<br/>
-When a file is clicked it executes the file with the appropriate handler.
+When a file is double-clicked it executes the file with the appropriate handler.
 - ps1 files are executed with pwsh.exe
 - js files executed with node.exe
+- sh files use WSL.
 - lnk and all other files are handled by the normal Windows process start functionality.

+# Rewrite (Tray2)
+- Rewritten to use app config to store the paths, and TreeNode to display the folders and files.
+- Added other minor convenience features like right click to edit, and refresh folder functionality.
+- Editor is vscode (code).

 <br/>

-The program reads a file called FolderTray.txt in the same folder as the executable.
-It contains a list of folders that make up the main menu.
-One folder per line, see the sample file.
+The program reads the "paths" entry in app.config with the list of folders that make up the main menu.
+Paths are separated by a semicolon.
-The folders are expected to contain files that you want to execute when clicked.
+The folders are expected to contain files that you want to execute when double-clicked.

 <br/>

-## Known bugs
-In recent builds of Windows 11, sometimes the folders menus are not generated.
-I have no idea why this happens.
-A trace of the code shows the filenames are added to the menu items but they just don't show up.
-It hardly happens, so I haven't bothered to look at it in detail.